 Sylvia Nasser is Certified Personal Trainer, Master Boxing Trainer, Holistic Health Coach and more.
 Sylvia struggled with weight and a distort ed body image for many years.
 She became a diet pill addict at the age of 17.
 Needless to say, the health and fitness industry is overwhelmingly saturated with products and services that promise to deliver quick results.
 She’s not here to promise you a beach bod in 6 weeks.
 She prides herself on taking this stand – Fitness is a LIFESTYLE; it’s about moving your body for the rest of your life and loving every second of it.Because it’s natural.
 Humans are meant move, jump, leap, skip…..we are NOT meant to remain stagnant nor are we meant to dislike our bodies and our circumstances.
-In this episode, we talk about Sylvia’s battle with diet pill addiction, how she became a fitness instructor, how to have fun with fitness and more.
+In this episode, we talk about Sylvia’s battle with diet pill addiction, how she got help in NJ and how she became a fitness instructor, how to have fun with fitness and more.

 Sylvia was overweight as a child and always wanted to be a dancer and take karate classes.
 She played basketball and volleyball in elementary and middle school.
 She liked the idea of moving but always felt uncomfortable moving because she was heavy and that made it difficult for her to indulge in physical activities.
 She was unable to take part in a lot of physical activities that most of the kids take part in, all because of the fact that she was overweight.
 This made Sylvia a shy, introvert person and she felt ashamed of her body.